Manitoba plans to send as many as 300 spinal-surgery patients to Fargo | CBC News

 Buchel said the province may also send joint-surgery patients south and will make more announcements about backlog-reduction measures in the coming weeks.

-"We need to treat our population in our province by our provincial health care providers.
+"We need to treat our population in our province [with] our provincial health-care providers.
 And if we're not providing enough care, we need to extend that care.
 But that takes time."

 Doctors Manitoba, which has pushed the province to address its surgery backlog, said it hopes the transfer of patients to the U.S. is a short-term fix.